jiaotiguizi/previous-project/readme.md

 Third, you must identify a champion.
 This is one of your "fan favorites" and you do not really have to justify it to us - it can be a good, bad, or neutral superhero.
 Tell us the "Name" of your champion from the name category in the dataset.
 Then, tell us what their unique power is.

-My champion is: Green Lantern
+My champion is: Harold Jordan

 Their unique power is: Power of imagination.
 Green Lantern's power come from their green lantern.
 They can develop any super power, such as time travel, instant movement and form any weapon if they want.
 The basement of this power come from their imagination.
 The higher intelligence, the more imagination to use their green latern.
 It going to be a huge challenge to speed of their enemies.
 If their enemies' speed is not fast enough, they will get more damage from Green Lantern's attacking.
 However, the power of imagination have the highest damage which can destory other heroes immediately, nobody can escape or defense Green Lantern's attacking,